Nazar980/GDSAFGD/common/resources/llm/cheatutils-llm-guide.md

 - Never call APIs that are not allowed for the current script type
 - If a script violates visibility rules it will simply not compile

+Some APIs required "Advanced Scripting" to be enabled from UI.
+These APIs are considered dangerous, and this was done prevent unexpirienced user to copy-paste script from the internet and get hacked.
+`OsApi` allows to start processes, `HttpApi` allows to send HTTP requests to external parties.
+Using Java Interop also requires "Advanced Scripting" for obvious reasons.

 ## 5. Error model (important!)
 Exceptions:
 - Any uncaught exception crashes the game